google/irrduino/README.md

 Project Disclaimer
 ------------------

-This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.
+This project is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.